AndreiD/XHipster/README.md

 ## How to

-Do you want to start "working" on your stuff or you want to play a little with it ?

 If you want to get THIS example running with programming languages like in the picture make sure you setup MySQL first and configure with with a database named xhipster
 See *application.yml* for the config settings (pay attention to the MySQL port).